 Standard MX system tools feature insert widths between 0.8 and 3.25 mm for cutting depths up to 6 mm, though Walter can provide special sizes and designs – grooving with chamfer, for example – on request via the Walter Xpress service.
 Walter Cut GX34 has grooving inserts with widths of 3 or 4 mm for cutting depths up to 33 mm.

-In developing the tools, Walter engineers say they have successfully overcome a range of important ‘accepted weakness’ with standard grooving tools, including poor chip breaking, chip removal, cooling and securing of the indexable inserts – which is often awkward, imprecise and insufficient.
+In developing the tools, Walter engineers say they have successfully overcome a range of ‘accepted weaknesses’ with standard grooving tools, including poor chip breaking, chip removal, cooling and securing of the indexable inserts – which is often awkward, imprecise and insufficient.

-Parting-off or deep grooving is widely considered a particularly difficult process and such applications are generally performed with cutting values that are too low, to avoid tool breakage or other problems.
-According to Walter, the weaknesses have also been eliminated with the new MX and GX systems.
+Parting-off or deep grooving is widely considered a particularly difficult process, and such applications are generally performed with cutting values that are too low, to avoid tool breakage or other problems.
+According to Walter, these weaknesses have also been eliminated with the newly developed MX and GX systems.

 The system’s potential was demonstrated in a tool life test in series production on a Swiss-type automatic lathe, where stainless steel pipes with an outer diameter of 5 mm were parted-off with inserts featuring a cutting edge of 1 mm.
 Walter’s Cut MX system more than tripled tool life compared with the former method.

 High stability and process reliability are also characteristics of the GX34 system.
 A machining test at a customer that supplies nitrided steel drive shafts with diameters up to 60 mm saw GX34 extend tool life by 100%, while machining feeds increased by 30% thanks to the system’s stability, which minimised machining vibration.